banzhaf/GPTP-2021-Chapter-Formatting/README.md

 2. Copy editing will be done internally by editors during summer/early fall.
 3. Manuscripts will be returned to the author(s) as copy-editing is completed.
 Note this will involve _actual [copy editing](https://en.wikipedia.org/wiki/Copy_editing)_ and thus there may be important clarifications and improvements asked before the manuscript is complete.
 4. Ideally, all manuscript work should be complete (including changes made in response to copy editing) by September 1, 2019.
-5. Book is to be submitted by September 1, 2018 to Springer.
+5. Book is to be submitted by September 1, 2019 to Springer.

 ## Simple start

 Just to make sure everything is set up correctly on your machine:

 1. You can clone or download this repository; unzip it if necessary.
 Alternatively, you can download the latex format/instructions/template from Springer directly and properly name your chapter.
-2. Navigate to the folder created, and then to `gptp2017-chapter`.
-Rename it as `gptp2018-chapter` and enter the folder.
+2. Navigate to the folder created, and then to `gptp2019-chapter`.
 3. Open the file `author.tex` in your LaTeX editor of choice
 4. Render the document (all dependencies used by the example chapter, including images and references, are already here in this directory)
 5. Take a moment to look over the document produced.
 It's loaded with helpful information for your own manuscript preparation!